-The Just Powers Podcast features readings and discussions of scholarly work focused on the pressing energy and environmental issues of our times.
+The Just Powers Podcast features readings and discussions on the pressing energy and environmental issues of our times.

 Series I features a selection of articles focused on developing feminist and decolonial approaches to ecological issues.